I got this question today.

-Life is a teacher itself; occasionally some people can find a guide like myself to help decipher some of their questions.
-But it’s said in Taoism when you need a spiritual teacher; the teacher will be made clear.
+Life is a teacher itself; occasionally, some people can find a guide like myself to help decipher some of their questions.
+But it’s said in Taoism when you need a spiritual teacher, the teacher will be made clear.
 That is true; I have had many spiritual teachers in my life in this manner.
 Often not what a westerner would think as a teacher, and in thinking “not a teacher” miss their chance to learn from the master in front of them already.
 Often when the teacher is made clear, a person’s expectations and inner confusion mean they are not ready.
-So in this they stumble pass their chance to learn at that moment, not being ready.
+So in this, they stumble past their chance to learn at that moment, not being ready.
 Before finding a teacher, a student must practice opening their awareness.
 To search not based on expectations but finding a teacher based purely upon acceptance of one’s nature.

 There are many who claim to be teachers.
 Whether they are or not, depends on if they have something that matches to your needs in that moment.

-In Taoism most teachers are hidden, at any one moment a few Taoists will stand up to announce themselves as a teacher as required to match the moment (Don’t ask how or why: it’s based on spirit and the needs of the moment to create harmony around our path).
+In Taoism, most teachers are hidden; at any one moment, a few Taoists will stand up to announce themselves as a teacher as required to match the moment (Don’t ask how or why: it’s based on spirit and the needs of the moment to create harmony around our path).
 But understand most Taoist teachers will be hidden, subtly affecting the weave around them as little as possible but to maximum cadence.

 Its for you to recognize that person when they pass provided (1) you are ready in awareness to begin learning (2) the chemistry of the moment shows you a bit about how to live life more gracefully for future moments.
-This isn’t about names, degrees or “ism’s”.
+This isn’t about names, degrees, or “ism’s”.
 It’s about finding and exploring your path gracefully.
 Listen for that cadence; you will feel and hear the harmony at the moment when a teacher is around.
 Then when you do pay attention and learn from the hidden teachers as they pass by.
-Most seekers are too busy seeking to hear these most amazing of moments, but these teachers and moments are around if you open up your awareness to learn.
+Most seekers are too busy to hear these most amazing moments, but these teachers and moments are around if you open up your awareness to learn.